relientm96/online_code_editor/README.md

 - C++ and POCO Libraries on server side.
 - CodeMirror embedded for online code editing.
+- HTML, CSS and Javscript with bootstrap for front end formatting and layout.
 - GCC for C Compilation.

 Main Editor